 - Helmets are optional for riders 21 or olderwho either (1) have been motorcycle-licensed for at least two years, or (2) have completed an approved motorcycle safety education course; a passenger is exempt if 21 or older; helmet speakers may be used only for the purpose of communication, not for entertainment

 - Eye protection:Mandatory for all riders, including passengers

 - Although turn signals are not required, motorcycle equipment must include two mirrors (right and left) for motorcycles built after April 1, 1977; a muffler is required to comply with Pennsylvania’s speed-based noise scale up to a maximum sound limit of 88 decibels

 - There is no age restriction on passengers; however, a passenger seat and passenger footrests are necessary if passengers are carried

-- Handlebar height is unregulated in Pennsylvania, unlike many other states
+- Handlebar height is unregulated in Pennsylvania, unlike many other states.
+There are no restrictions.

 - Motorcycle rider safety education is state-funded and available to eligible riders

 - State liability insurance is required with a minimum coverage limits set at 15/30/5

 - Riding motorcycles two abreast is allowed, yet Pennsylvania outlaws the risky practice of “lane splitting,” where a bike shares a lane with a car or truck, or passes between rows of full-size vehicles